mmercan/blog/_posts/2019-09-23-collect-and-shape-your-build-with-test-coverage-numbers-in-azure-devops-vsts.md

 <!-- /wp:syntaxhighlighter/code -->

 <!-- wp:paragraph -->
-<p>PowerShell simply try to access the <strong>report-task.txt</strong> file read ceTaskUrl and make a WebRequest to the url with Authorization header.
-Result of this request is a json with the field name <strong>analysisId</strong>.<br>We make a second WebRequest to<strong> /api/qualitygates/project_status?analysisId=</strong>$Response.task.analysisId with adding the <strong>analysisId </strong>from the first WebRequest<br>Second  WebRequest also result with a JSON response, if projectStatus.status is "OK" or "NONE" we accept this as a success any other result will cause a double error Write-Error and Write-Output "##vso[task.complete result=Failed;]" this is overkill if you are using the vsts PowerShell task as it translate  Write-Error  to a task fail too.</p>
+<p>PowerShell simply tries to access the <strong>report-task.txt</strong> file read ceTaskUrl and make a WebRequest to the URL with Authorization header.
+The result of this request is a JSON with the field name <strong>analysisId</strong>.<br>We make a second WebRequest to<strong> /api/qualitygates/project_status?analysisId=</strong>$Response.task.analysisId with adding the <strong>analysisId </strong>from the first WebRequest<br>Second  WebRequest also result with a JSON response, if projectStatus.status is "OK" or "NONE" we accept this as a success any other result will cause a double error Write-Error and Write-Output "##vso[task.complete result=Failed;]" this is overkill if you are using the vsts PowerShell task as it translates Write-Error  to a task fail too.</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"powershell","lineNumbers":false,"makeURLsClickable":false} -->